 - The garbage disposal is not working—no power.

 Before you reach out to Mr. Appliance, check for tripped circuit breakers.
 Then push the Reset button on the bottom of your unit.
 If the problem persists, the motor is probably worn out.
 Likely, the entire unit will require professional replacement.
 (Get more details below.)

-High fiber foods, cornhusks, avocado leaves, bones, utensils, and more can jam your disposal.
-Never put your hand in the disposal to clear this jam.
-If your disposal has a hole for an Allen socket under the motor, use an Allen socket to rotate the masher plate and attempt to clear the jam.
-If you want professional help, we are always here to answer your call!
+High-fiber foods, cornhusks, avocado peels, bones, utensils, and more can jam your disposal.
+Under the motor, you can use a socket wrench to rotate the masher plate and attempt to clear the jam.
+Never put your hand in the disposal.

 Address clogs by turning off the power at the main disconnect, disassembling the trap, and clearing the clog with a drain snake.
-Turn the water on to check the clog has cleared after re-assembly.
-Our technicians can also provide assistance with this.
+After reassembly, turn the water on to check if the clog has cleared.
+Need help?
+Reach out to Mr. Appliance for garage disposal repairs.

-Bones and other foreign objects can cause excessive noise and jams in garbage disposals.
-Noise may also result from loose mounting screws, broken flyweights, and worn lugs and blades.
-Loose screws can also cause water to leak into the motor and bearings.
+Excessive noise in garbage disposals is typically caused by foreign objects, loose mounting screws, broken flyweights, and worn lugs and blades.
+Have your unit serviced soon, as loose screws can cause water to leak into the motor and bearings.

-Leaks indicate a sink flange that needs to be tightened or a rubber gasket in need of replacement.
-However, if the leak is coming from the body of the disposal, it will have to be replaced.
-The sooner you call on our team, the better we can prevent major damage.
+Leaks usually indicate a loose sink flange or a rubber gasket in need of replacement.
+However, sometimes leaks mean the unit will have to be replaced.
+The sooner you call our team, the better we can prevent major damage.